Mopawa-Software/privacy/README.md

 Contact Us

-If you have any questions about this Privacy Policy, the practices of this App, or your dealings with this App, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, the practices of this App, or your dealings with this App, please contact us at info@mopawa.co.ke.

 Please note that this is just an example and should not be considered legal advice.
 It is essential to consult with a legal professional or privacy expert to ensure compliance with applicable laws and regulations.